Terms & Conditions

 Intellectual Property Rights: patents, utility models, rights to inventions, copyright and neighbouring and related rights, moral rights, trade marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, rights in computer software, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-Order: The Customer shall place an order for Services on the Website by pressing the confirm order button at the end of the checkout process.
+Order: The Customer shall place an order for a monthly subscription for the Services on the Website by pressing the confirm order/buy button at the end of the checkout process.

 Personal Data: has the meaning set out in the Data Protection Legislation.